 With LightStream's autopay discount, you can save 0.5 percentage points off your APR if you choose to use autopay instead of making manual monthly payments.
 LightStream also has a rate beat program and loan experience guarantee that helps customers save money.
 If you provide evidence that another lender has approved you for a loan with similar terms to your LightStream offer, LightStream will counter with a 0.1-percent lower APR.

 The LightStream loan experience guarantee promises to send $100 dollars to any customer that is unsatisfied with their loan experience.
 To collect this money, customers need to notify LightStream of their dissatisfaction within 30 days of receiving their loan and complete a questionnaire by email.

-LightStream Application Process
+LightStream Auto Loan Application Process

 Anyone can apply for a LightStream auto loan online and expect to receive a response in a matter of minutes.
 Simply be ready to provide your social security number and work history information.
-After a loan is offered, you can electronically sign your loan agreement and complete paperwork entirely online.
-Borrowers can apply for a loan and receive funds on the same day.
+After a loan is offered, you can electronically sign your loan agreement and complete the paperwork entirely online.
+Borrowers can apply for a loan and receive funds on the same business day.

 There is no application fee, nor are there restrictions for vehicle age and mileage.
 While LightStream does not list a minimum credit score requirement for applicants, it does look for customers that have:

 - A demonstrated ability to save by having assets such as cash for a down payment, retirement savings, or a home

 Drivers with excellent credit or even good credit will most likely be approved, but those with extremely low or no credit may have to look elsewhere.
 As with other lenders, drivers with the best credit records will find the lowest rates.